-\textbf{\textit{For P-bilayers the VB and CB edges at K}} are determined by a competition of the interlayer charge transfer, piezopotential and resonant interlayer hybridization at the band edges.
-All of them are comparable for the K-point states, but vary differently across the moir\'e superlattice.
-The interlayer hybridization is zero for MX$'$ and XM$'$ stackings due to the form of the K-point Bloch states in the honeycomb lattice\cite{PhysRevB.99.125424}, while the potential step due to ferroelectric charge transfer is largest (Tables \ref{tab:fittings_GAMMA} and \ref{tab:fittings_K} in SM).
-The piezopotential, which has opposite signs in the two layers, contributes to the splitting of the resonantly coupled bands rather than to modulation of their average position, as in AP-bilayers\footnote{In P-bilayers, top and bottom layers have piezocharges of opposite signs, unlike in the case for AP-bilayers.
-This is due to the sign of piezocoefficients in the expression for piezocharge density.
+\textbf{\textit{For P-bilayers the VB and CB edges at K}} are determined by a competition between interlayer charge transfer, the piezopotential, and resonant interlayer hybridization at the band edges.
+All three are comparable for the K-valley states, but vary differently across the mSL.
+Interlayer hybridization vanishes for MX$'$ and XM$'$ stackings due to the symmetry of the K-valley Bloch states in the honeycomb lattice\cite{PhysRevB.99.125424}, whereas the potential step due to ferroelectric charge transfer is largest (Tables \ref{tab:fittings_GAMMA} and \ref{tab:fittings_K} in SM).
+The piezopotential, which has opposite signs in the two layers, contributes to the splitting of the resonantly coupled bands rather than to the modulation of their average position, as in AP-bilayers\footnote{Unlike the case of AP-bilayers, in P-bilayers the top and bottom layers have piezocharges of opposite sign.
+This is due to the signs of the piezocoefficients in the expression for piezocharge density.
 See the supplementary material in Ref.[\onlinecite{PhysRevLett.124.206101}]}.
 Splitting in XX$'$ areas is only determined by interlayer hybridization, as the ferroelectric potential and piezopotential are absent there.
 The piezopotential distribution strongly depends on twist angle.
-Also, piezo- and ferroelectric potentials have opposite signs, and fully or partly cancel each other in areas where they are both present.
-At marginal twist angles, $\theta_P\lesssim 1^{\circ}$, this leads to flat CB and VB edges across MX$'$ and XM$'$ domains, see Fig. \ref{fig:PMoS2_valence_band_maps}, forming shallow ($\approx 30$\,meV) triangular traps for electrons and holes, respectively.
+Also, piezo- and ferroelectric potentials have opposite signs, and fully or partially cancel each other out in areas where both are present.
+At marginal twist angles $\theta_P\lesssim 1^{\circ}$, this leads to flat CB and VB edges across MX$'$ and XM$'$ domains, see Fig. \ref{fig:PMoS2_valence_band_maps}, forming shallow ($\approx 30$\,meV) triangular traps for electrons and holes, respectively.

 As the twist angle is increased, the piezopotential expands into the MX$'$/XM$'$ domains, with similar magnitude and opposite sign to the potential caused by the charge transfer effect, reducing the splitting between the bands (SM Fig.\ \ref{fig:P_piezo_maps_supl}).
 For the VB, this is sufficient to move the band edge to the XX$'$ areas, where the splitting due to weak interlayer hybridization persists, and for the CB the MX$'$/XM$'$ and XX$'$ regions become very close in energy, see right hand panels of Fig. \ref{fig:PMoS2_valence_band_maps}.